rmpaltanwale/o2c-odoo16-project/README.md

 The next step is to click on the “confirm” button on the top left; this [converts the quotation into a sales order](Screenshots/Sales_order_form.png).

 Then, update the [quantities in sales order](Screenshots/SO_form_quantity_updated.png).

+### 4️⃣ Processing & Delivery
+The sales orders having been created, the next step is to validate them.
+Click on the [delivery button](Delivery_symbol.png) with the truck symbol on it.